-I had an interesting dream when I was trying to design a poster for one of Belsebuub’s courses.
+I had an interesting dream when I was trying to design a poster.
 It was the first design project I had ever tried my hand in, and the designs I was producing were really bad.

 Nevertheless, I was trying different things and gradually improving.
 Then one night, I dreamt of a beautiful font, with curls and accents in all the right places, absolutely lovely, a bit like this one:

 Although my next design didn’t make the final cut, it was a vast improvement thanks to the tip from my dream.
 I now carefully consider fonts when designing, and often start with them first.

 My understanding of colors began when I saw a symbol in my dreams that I was shocked to later discover in a real life drawing by Goethe.

 Goethe approached his study of color experientially, using his own perceptions to study light and color instead of relying on external physical instruments.

 As a result, his work is still the best available on color perception, even if it’s not recognized as widely for its scientific merit.
 It also carries surprising hidden symbology.

 Goethe saw colors as the outcome of the interplay of light (whose closest corollary is yellow, like sunlight) and darkness (most similar to purple, like deep water or dark sky).

 Another interesting tip about colors I picked up from a dream happened more recently.
 I had a semi-lucid dream in which I saw a man in a blue business suit, but it was a particular color of blue… I knew intuitively that the suit was from the 1950s, and that it was a particular shade of blue that was very popular at the time.